jha14/PRDM1-Tcell-atherosclerosis/README.md

 6. Output figures and tables will be saved to the results/ folder as specified.

 ## 📄 Citation
-The manuscript has been accepted for publication in Genome Medicine and is currently in press.
+If you use this code or data in your research, please cite the original paper:

 Han Jin, Sanne L. Maas, et al. (2025).
 Identification of a PRDM1-regulated T cell network to regulate atherosclerotic plaque inflammation.
-[DOI pending]
+Genome Medicine. [https://doi.org/10.1186/s13073-025-01541-6]

 (*Han Jin and Sanne L. Maas contributed equally to this work*)